US School Violence Fast Facts

 November 19, 1999 - Deming Middle School - Deming, New Mexico.
 12-year-old Victor Cordova shoots and kills a 13-year-old classmate.
 He is sentenced to two years in juvenile detention.

 April 20, 1999 - Columbine High School - Littleton, Colorado.
-18-year-old Eric Harris and 17-year-old Dylan Klebold kill 12 fellow students and one teacher before committing suicide in the school library.
+18-year-old Eric Harris and 17-year-old Dylan Klebold kill 12 fellow students and one teacher before dying by suicide in the school library.

 May 21, 1998 - Thurston High School - Springfield, Oregon.
 After killing his parents the previous day, 15-year-old Kip Kinkel returns to Thurston High armed with a rifle.
 He kills two students in the school cafeteria, a 16 and a 17-year-old.
 He is sentenced to 112 years in prison.